rjdudley/CodeLabs-IoTDev/Module2-IntroAzureIoT/README.md

 <a name="Ex1Task4"></a>
 #### Task 3 - Sending telemetry data to the Azure IoT hub ####

-Now that the device is configured, you'll see how to make an application that simulates the sensors, and then sends those values to an Azure IoT Hub.
+Now that the simulated device is configured, you'll see how to make an application that simulates the sensors, and then sends those values to an Azure IoT Hub.

 1. Open in Visual Studio the **IoTWorkshop.sln** solution located at **Source\Ex1\Begin** folder.